mendersoftware/mender-docs/202.Release-information/02.Open-source-licenses/docs.md

 --------------------------------------------------------------------------------

-www.npmjs.com/package/material-ui-next-build:
+www.npmjs.com/package/material-ui-password-field:

-The MIT License (MIT)
+MIT License

-Copyright (c) 2014 Call-Em-All
+Copyright (c) 2016-2017 Team Wertarbyte

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal